fsharp/fsharp.org/guides/math-and-statistics/index.md

 ---
 layout: default
-title: Guide: Math and Statistics Programming with F# | The F# Software Foundation
+title: Guide - Math and Statistics Programming with F# | The F# Software Foundation
-headline: Guide: Math and Statistics Programming with F#
+headline: Guide - Math and Statistics Programming with F#
 redirect_from: "/math/index.html"
 ---